Protesters burn tyres, attack shops as controversial film 'Padmaavat' is released

 Protesters burnt tyres and vandalised shops on Thursday to oppose the release of a controversial Bollywood film, prompting cinema owners in several states to abandon plans for screenings.

-MUMBAI: Protesters burnt tyres and vandalised shops on Thursday to oppose the release of a controversial Bollywood film "Padmaavat", prompting cinema owners in several states to abandon plans for screenings.
+MUMBAI: Protesters burnt tyres and vandalised shops on Thursday to oppose the release of Bollywood film "Padmaavat", prompting cinema owners in several states to abandon plans for screenings.

 Groups critical of the film have accused its director, Sanjay Leela Bhansali, of distorting history by portraying a Muslim ruler as the "lover" of the Hindu Queen Padmavati of the Rajput warrior clan.
 The filmmakers deny the accusation.

-Television broadcast images of shops attacked by protesters in the northwestern state of Rajasthan, and of people waving swords and burning tyres in the eastern state of Bihar.
+Television broadcast images of shops attacked by protesters in Rajasthan, and of people waving swords and burning tyres in the eastern state of Bihar.

 "If you have freedom of writers, freedom of expression, we too have freedom of protest," Lokendra Singh Kalvi, head of the Shri Rajput Karni Sena, a conservative body at the forefront of the protests, told Reuters by telephone.